-Dm pentatonic scale for guitar presented by diagram.
+Dm pentatonic scale for guitar.

 The D Pentatonic Minor is a five-note scale.
 The diagram shows a fingerboard with the notes in the scale.
 Darker color marks the root notes.
 In the two-octave pattern, the first root note is on the 6th string, 10th fret.